How to comply with the SMSF Property Valuation Guidelines

 • Real estate agent valuation - with comparable sales listed in the valuation.

-• Online valuation – these will normally indicate whether the reliability is high, medium or low.
+• Online valuation – these will generally indicate whether the reliability is high, medium or low.
 The valuation needs to have a high reliability and include comparable sales.

-Some examples of valuation evidence that would generally be acceptable:
+Some examples of valuation evidence that could be acceptable:

-• A valuation report from a professional valuer which includes a description of the property within 6 months of 30 June.
+• A valuation report from a professional valuer, which includes a description of the property within 3 months of 30 June.

-• Online valuations for the relevant property as noted by websites such as domain.com.au and realestate.com.au provided the valuations have a high accuracy rating and list comparable sales.
+• Online valuations for the relevant property from websites such as domain.com.au and realestate.com.au provided they have a high accuracy rating and list comparable sales.

 Where can I get more information?